-'What relevance should policy-makers attribute to the policy dimension "digitalisation & the environment" in their countries?' points is the average score given for this policy dimension.
+'What relevance should policy-makers attribute to the policy dimension "digitalisation & the environment" in their countries?'

 Digital technologies have immense potential to make society more environmentally sustainable.
 However, to achieve this, digital companies must change direction completely and take a more sustainable approach to hardware and computer centres.